swcool/swcool.github.io/_posts/2014-10-25-10-reasons-blog-persist.md

 ![10 Reasons to Blog](/assets/images/biz/10-reasons-to-blog.jpg)

 It is hard to continue blogging if you can't see any positive result and good reasons to keep going.
-This infographic was straight-forward and full of inspiration.
+This infographic is straight-forward and full of inspiration.
 It is well-written, very clear, and to the point.
+Knowing the reasons is the only way to keep you going.
+Why is more important than how, what, when or where.

 I had read Mark's book [BORN TO BLOG](http://www.amazon.com/gp/product/0071811168/ref=olp_product_details), it has more blogging inspiration and detail guidence around blogging.
 It is the great book on blogging in the world, highly recommanded!